roccomarchitto/paxos-python/README.md

 # Basic Paxos in Python
 This is a Python library implementing the basic Paxos algorithm.

-### Important Note
- If a client does not print out its received value, it does not necessarily mean the algorithm broke.
-There is a recurring bug where the client doesn't get the message (possibly from network, concurrency, or I/O failures), but the consensus value is in fact set (the debug logs can prove this).
-If this happens, just run the script again.
+It also implements the Chang-Roberts leader election algorithm.

 ## Testing
 ### The shell file